Skip to main content

 “Let me go.”
 She struggled.
 “How dare you…”

-Medini Rai stopped panting, as the bells rang.
-Vrinda looked terrified as he stood above her and she knew she was saved by whatever it was that was alerting the Suryapalians now.
-Before Medini could get out of the room, she saw General Shivanandan barge inside.
-Like a messiah from the skies, before Medini could raise his sword General Shivanandan swung his across this chest in a fit of rage.
+Medini Rai stopped panting as the bells rang.
+Vrinda looked terrified as he stood above her, and she knew she was saved by whatever it was that was alerting the Suryapalians now.
+Before Medini could get out of the room, she saw General Shivanandan barge in.
+Like a messiah from the skies, before Medini could raise his sword, General Shivanandan swung his across his chest in a fit of rage.
 Vrinda didn’t scream.
 She watched him twitch as blood oozed out of his body.

 “Are you alright?”
 The General startled her as she nodded.
 He proceeded to unfold the flag he was carrying with him and let Vrinda cover her exposed body with it.
 Tears streamed down her cheeks.